Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 What Do Storks Symbolize?

-One of the interesting things about storks is that, with a few exceptions, their symbolic meanings across cultures are largely the same.
+One of the interesting things about storks is that, with plenty of noteworthy exceptions, their symbolic meanings across cultures are often the same.
 They are positive, lucky, protective, and represent the bonds of the family.
 This is true in so many cultures that one has to wonder if the storks themselves radiate positive intent.

 Stork Native American Symbolism